Resonance Disorders

 • Combination of VPD and any form of nasopharyngeal obstruction—hypernasality and hyponasality may co-occur; nasal resistance does not eliminate nasal resonance completely but prevents nasal consonants from maintaining their integrity (Peterson-Falzone et al., 2010).

-• Lack of auditory feedback in individuals who are deaf or have significant hearing loss may result in mixed resonance problems.
+• Lack of auditory feedback in individuals who are deaf or have significant hearing loss may result in mixed resonance.

-Speech-language pathologists (SLPs) play a central role in the screening, assessment, diagnosis, and treatment of persons with resonance disorders.
-The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, and treatment), prevention and advocacy, and education, administration, and research.
-See ASHA's Scope of Practice in Speech-Language Pathology (ASHA, 2016).
+SLPs play a central role in the screening, assessment, diagnosis, and treatment of individuals with resonance disorders.
+The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, and treatment); prevention and advocacy; and education, administration, and research.
+See ASHA’s Scope of Practice in Speech-Language Pathology (ASHA, 2016).

-For further information regarding the role of the SLP in the management of persons with cleft lip and palate and associated craniofacial conditions, which includes VPD, the reader is referred to ASHA's Practice Portal page on Cleft Lip and Palate.
+See ASHA’s Practice Portal page on Cleft Lip and Palate for further information regarding the role of the SLP in the management of individuals with cleft lip and palate and associated craniofacial conditions, including velopharyngeal dysfunction.

 In cases of resonance disorders in other (noncleft) populations, appropriate roles for SLPs include, but are not limited to, the following:

-• Screening (including hearing) of individuals who present with signs and symptoms consistent with a resonance disorder; determining the need for further assessment and/or referral for other services
+• Screening (including hearing screening) of individuals who present with signs and symptoms consistent with a resonance disorder and determining the need for further assessment and/or referral for other services.

-• Conducting a comprehensive, culturally and linguistically appropriate assessment of speech and resonance problems associated with resonance disorders, including perceptual and acoustic assessment of speech as well as evaluation of articulation when abnormal productions are noted
+• Conducting a comprehensive, culturally and linguistically appropriate assessment of speech and resonance problems associated with resonance disorders, including perceptual, aerodynamic, and acoustic assessment of speech as well as evaluation of articulation when abnormal productions are noted.

-• Conducting and interpreting imaging studies of the velopharynx during speech to assist in diagnosis and treatment planning (e.g., nasopharyngoscopy and videofluoroscopy), when indicated
+• Conducting and interpreting imaging studies of the velopharynx during speech to assist in diagnosis and treatment planning (e.g., nasopharyngoscopy, videofluoroscopy, magnetic resonance imaging), when indicated.

-• For children with suspected VPD—regardless of cause—referring to a craniofacial or cleft palate team for further assessment
+• Referring to a craniofacial or cleft palate team for further assessment of individuals with suspected velopharyngeal dysfunction (with or without cleft palate).

-• Counseling individuals with resonance disorders and their families regarding communication-related issues and providing education aimed at preventing further complications relating to these conditions
+• Counseling individuals with resonance disorders and their families regarding communication-related issues and providing education aimed at preventing further complications related to these conditions.

-• Remaining informed of research in the area of resonance disorders and helping advance the knowledge base related to the nature and treatment of these conditions
+• Remaining informed of research in the area of resonance disorders and helping to advance the knowledge base related to the nature and treatment of these conditions.

 As indicated in ASHA’s Code of Ethics (ASHA, 2023), SLPs who serve this population should be specifically educated and appropriately trained to do so.